Devolutions/dvls-kubernetes-operator/README.md

 # dvls-kubernetes-operator
 :warning: **This operator is a work in progress, expect breaking changes between releases** :warning:

-Operator to sync Devolutions Server `Credential Entry - Username / Password` entries as Kubernetes Secrets
+Operator to sync Devolutions Server `Credential Entry` entries as Kubernetes Secrets

 ## Description
 This operator uses the defined custom resource DvlsSecret which manages its own Kubernetes Secret and will keep itself up to date at a defined interval (every minute by default).